TerminalsandCoffee/terraform-associate-study/10-lifecycle-blocks.md

 ## Learning Objectives
 - Understand all Terraform lifecycle meta-arguments and when to use each.
+- Learn how to use `depends_on` for explicit dependency management.
 - Learn how to prevent accidental resource destruction.
 - Master `create_before_destroy` for zero-downtime updates.
 - Control resource replacement behavior with lifecycle rules.